Hialeah firefighter speaks out on surviving fall in vehicle from Palmetto Expressway

 “I realized like, ‘Wow, I am alive,'” Pineiro said.

-He managed to crawl out of truck and across the street, where he would black out but fade in and out of consciousness.
+He managed to crawl out of his truck and made it across the street, where he would blackout but fade in and out of consciousness.

 “I saw the truck, saw the fall, how high it was, couldn’t believe it,” Pineiro said.